IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Move the helper function triangle.pointIsInTriangle()...pointIsInTriangle() should be in a utils wrapper somewhere.
  * [Done] Add a demo: Lissajous-Curves (direct and Bézier approximation).
  * Code the leaf venation generator demo.
- * Add thumbnails for the demo preview.
+ * [Done] Add thumbnails for the demo preview.
  * Add a thumbnail generator script for the screenshots (like with imagick).
  * [Done ]Add a screenshot of the pursuit curves to the README.
  * [Done] Restore old entry point (src/entry.js) for webpack.
  * Add a retina detection; initialize the canvas with double resolution on startup if retina display (optional-flag).
  * Add a test implementation with Hobby-curves (demo?).
  * Remove the BezierPath._roundToDigits(...) function (replace by Number.toFixed).
+ * Refactor the VertTuple.getClosestT function.
+It still uses local functions!
+ * Change the behavior of Vector.intersection(...).
+The intersection should be on both vectors, not only on their line intersection!
+ * Rename drawutils class to Drawutils or DrawUtils.
+Repective name DrawUtilsGL.
+ * Add a Circle class (center and radius).
+The triangle class really needs that.
+ * Add a Bounds class.
+It is implicitly already used in many places.
+ * Use the new Bounds class in the RectSelector helper then.
+ * Add an interface Drawable.ts and add the to the PlotBoilerplate and to the SVGBuilder.
+ * Adapt the bounds in the RectSelector (use min:Vertex and max:Vertex).

-## Todos for future Version 2 (not backwards compatible)
+### Todos for future Version 2
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.
  * Change the bezier point path order from [start,end,startContro,endControl] to [start,startControl,endControl,end].
  * Change BezierPath.getPointAt to .getVertexAt (or .getVertAt or vertAt?).
  * Change BezierPath.scale( center, factor ) to BezierPath.scale( factor, center ) and make center optional (like in Polygon).
  * Rename BezierPath.adjustCircular to .isCircular, because cirularity does not only affect vertex adjustment.
+ * The inverse-functions are called Vertex.inv() but Vector.inverse().
+Harmonize this.
+ * CubicBezierCurve.getTangentAt(number) and .getTangent(number) return Vertex, why not a Vector?

 ## Browsers support